codysmith-data/SPO-radiation-analysis/README.md

 main.py - master file for running all other files

-get_data.py - obtains the data from the NOAA data and savesthe files to the working directory defined in main.py
+get_data.py - obtains the data from the NOAA database and saves the files to the working directory defined in main.py

 parse_data.py - takes raw data files and parses them into .csv files for better handling